monoid/monoid.github.io/content/posts/arm-coroutines.md

 The `ThreadContext` is still a sequence of `u64` fields, one field for each register to be saved and restored.
-Saving and restoring is also straightforward, except `SP` register cannot be saved (or loaded) to memory directly and has to be stored to an intermediate register first (and restored from an intermediate register).
+Saving and restoring is also straightforward, except `SP`, being a special register, cannot be stored or loaded from memory directly and has to be stored to an intermediate register first (and restored from an intermediate register).

 ```rust
 #[derive(Debug, Default)]